 The Devil Fiddler

 The first story on the sign is Le Diable Violoneux, The Devil Fiddler.
-It explains how a lake appeared on the side of a mountain, while advising the dangers of not attending Mass.
+While advising of the dangers of missing Mass, this legend explains how a lake appeared on the side of a mountain.

 In the novel, Martin played his violin in the shadow of the chapel at Lake de la Maix.
-Furious that a celebration commemorated the memory of a witch, Bishop Michel started a legend that it was, in fact, the devil playing the violin at the lake.
+Evil Bishop Michel became furious that a celebration honored a witch.
+To scare people away, he started a legend that it was the devil playing the violin at the lake.
 More

 The Wild Hunt of the Hellequin

-Of all the tales I read during my research, the one appearing most often is the Wild Hunt of the Hellequin.
-This tale has been referenced as far back as the 1100’s, and some suggest it is the origin of King Arthur of ancient Britons.
-Visions of spirits usually occurred at crossroads where souls of the dead passed frequently, at Samhain (Halloween) or between Yule and Twelfth Night or Solstice, .
-These legends were intended to terrify and give everything a diabolical meaning.
+The Legend of the Wild Hunt of the Hellequin appeared most often in my research.
+Referenced as far back as the 11100’s, some suggest it is the origin of King Arthur of ancient Britons.
+Visions of spirits usually occurred at crossroads where souls of the dead passed frequently, at Samhain (Halloween) or between Yule and Twelfth Night or Solstice.
+As intended, these legends terrified people and gave everything a diabolical meaning.

-The Legend: Before the land of Salm was called Salm, there was a prince named Hellequin , who so enjoyed the hunt that he had hunted every day, even on Sundays.
+A prince named Hellequin so enjoyed the hunt that he hunted every day, even on Sundays.
 So determined in the chase was he, that he had followed his prey to the foot of the altar where a priest had been celebrating Mass.
 More

-Other than this rock that looks like a cat on a well known hiking trail, I had a hard time finding the origin of the story.
-It is included in a wonderful group of virtual writings by Monique Francois’ on Salm.
+I had a hard time finding the origin of the story.
+This rock that looks like a cat is all I could find, but the legend is included in a wonderful group of virtual writings by Monique Francois’ on Salm.